Chiark-Collective/Pointcept/report/main.typ

 Additionally, the network's loss function would require careful modification to accommodate this refined labeling, as point-level labels would remain under the broader "other" category without distinguishing between the distinct subclasses.
 This enhancement could be achieved manually or delegated to a Vision-Language Model (VLM), which might be trained to analyze static images of "other" regions within the input cloud and generate descriptive labels for the objects constituting the "other" class.
-By explicitly incorporating more detailed semantic information, the model's ability to accurately classify and differentiate between various objects within the "other" category could be substantially improved, thereby enhancing overall classification performance and reliability.
+By explicitly incorporating more detailed semantic information, the model's ability to accurately classify and differentiate between various objects within the "other" category could be substantially improved.

 #pagebreak()
 #bibliography("bibliography.bib")